Last updated on August 18th, 2024 at 04:30 pm

 Cotoneaster

 Cotoneaster is a low-growing spreading shrub.
 Its branches of dark green leaves display tiny pink or white blooms in the spring, followed by bright red berries in the fall.
-Some varieties are evergreen; the deciduous cultivars’ leaves change colors in the fall.
-This shrub will tolerate some shade.
+Note that these berries are poisonous to humans and animals.

 Final thoughts on drought-tolerant plants